JMC Air: History

 JMC Air was initially announced in 1999, with a five year, £200m rebranding plan to join three of Thomas Cook's holiday brands Sunworld, Sunset, Inspirations and Flying Colours and Caledonian airlines.
 JMC Air was named after the initials of the son of Thomas Cook, John Mason Cook.
 JMC Air's managing director was Terry Soult who had previously served the same role with Flying Colours.
 It started operating under the JMC Air name from March 2000.
 The main operating bases were Gatwick Airport and Manchester Airport.
 Aircraft were also stationed at Stansted Airport, Birmingham Airport, Bristol Airport, Glasgow Airport, Cardiff Airport and Newcastle Airport.
 JMC Air also operated flights from Leeds Bradford Airport.
 At the start of operations the fleet consisted of Boeing 757-200, Airbus A320, Airbus A330-200 and McDonnell Douglas DC-10 aircraft.

 In 2000, Thomas Cook was sold to C&N Touristic, a German based group backed by Lufthansa and rebranded as Thomas Cook AG.
 JMC Air became closely linked to Condor as a result of the acquisition, and was estimated to control 16% of all European charter airline seats.
-During the same year, JMC faced legal action from 20 tourists who fell ill on a package holiday in Majorca.
+During the same year, JMC faced legal action from 20 tourists who fell ill on a package holiday in Mallorca.
 JMC Air were also part of an eight airline consortium that attempted to buy the British National Air Traffic Services.